Kareadita/Kavita/UI/Web/README.md

 ## Connecting to your dev server via your phone or any other compatible client on local network

-Update `IP` constant in `src/environments/environment.ts` to your dev machines ip instead of `localhost`.
+Update `IP` constant in `src/environments/environment.ts` to your dev machine's ip instead of `localhost`.

 Run `npm run start`